MarlonJMejia/MarlonJMejia.github.io/resume.md

 - Conduct regular audits of data center operations to identify areas for improvement and implement changes to optimize performance and reduce costs.
 - Updated documentation related to equipment inventory, network configurations, and standard operating procedures.
 - Perform routine maintenance tasks such as hardware upgrades, firmware updates, and patch management to ensure optimal system performance.
-- Troubleshoot connections and network transceivers, physical replacement of any faulty server, array, or network equipment.
+- Troubleshoot multitude of operating systems such as Windows, Linux ( Red Hat, Debian)

 ># NYI - New York Internet
 >**Datacenter Technician**